BenjaminAlbrecht84/Diamond_XXL/README.rst

 -p             max     Number of CPU threads.
 --minBitScore  30      Minimum BitScore for a reported hit.
 --realign              Realings all alignments reported by DIAMOND.
+-c             90      Minimum percentage of the reference that has to be covered by the query.
+-m             10      Size of available main memory (in GB).
 ============== ======= ===========

 Additionally, all DIAMOND-specific options can be set for configuring DIAMOND.